SelinaMangaroo/data-visualization/README.md

 # Data Visualization Project

 This project focuses on cleaning, processing, and visualizing datasets using Python.
-The goal is to build a structured workflow for handling raw data, standardizing it, and extracting meaningful insights through visualization.
+It is structured to provide a modular and extensible workflow for handling raw data, standardizing it, and extracting meaningful insights through visualization.
 Below is an overview of the project setup, functionality, and usage instructions.

 ---